To provide the opportunity for each gymnast to reach their full potential.

-The Competitive Program is designed for those gymnasts who have demonstrated exceptional talent in gymnastics as well as other qualities which may include: age, ability, body type, determination, flexibility, and competitive spirit.
+The Competitive Program is designed for those gymnasts who have demonstrated exceptional talent in gymnastics as well as other qualities which may include: age, ability, determination, flexibility, and competitive spirit.

 Gymnasts are normally identified for the Competitive Program by the Competitive Program Director and club coaches through try-outs.